Death Valley National Park

 It's really hard to miss!

-www.LightPollutionMap.info, Badwater Basin is a Bortle Class 2 location.
+According to www.LightPollutionMap.info, Badwater Basin is a Bortle Class 2 location.